stt-datacore/website/static/crew/obrist_crew.md

 published: true
 ---

 I’ll take “Decent Non-Event Crew” for $800, Alex.
 Obrist may be champion of Quiz Bowl, but once his Mega-moment passed, so did a lot of his value to veteran players.
-Boasting mostly OK voyage power and a few niche traits, Obrist offers nothing you can't find elsewhere, but would help out early rosters if you can collection multiple stars in short order.
+Boasting mostly OK voyage power and a few niche traits, Obrist offers nothing you can't find elsewhere, but would help out early rosters if you can collect multiple stars in short order.